Take a Bold Approach to Shyness

 For more information on encouraging the shy child, please visit these Web sites:

-- How Can I Help a Shy Child?
+- FAQ: How Can I Help a Shy Child?

 - Helping Young Children Overcome Shyness